dialogic-godot/documentation/documentation/auto-skip.md

 **Enable Condition**

-- `enable_on_seen: bool` *If true (by default) dialogic will enable Auto-Skip whenver a text event is reached that you visited before.*
+- `enable_on_seen: bool` *If true (by default) dialogic will enable Auto-Skip whenever a text event is reached that you visited before.*

 **General Settings**